07-08-2010

 Carl Walters of Palatine looks over the cooling system in the

-front of the car where the engine would normally be in his
+the car where the engine would normally be in his

 electric Tesla sports car.